 There are a lot of things to do in Hermosa Beach but, in my opinion, the food alone is a reason enough to visit the city.

 There are tons of options along Pier Avenue, Hermosa Avenue, and The Strand.
 You will have no problem finding something delicious.

 My biggest tip is to eat between 3:00 p.m. and 7:00 p.m.
 Many restaurants offer great specials during this time.
 On top of that, some restaurants have special during weekends.
 This is a good way to save some bucks!

 Good Stuff and Martha’s 22nd Street Grill are excellent options for breakfast.
 They offer various healthy choices and have outdoor seating next to the beach.

 Do not forget to check out the Australian vibe at Gum Tree Café.

 During weekends, the following places have delightful options for brunch:

 - Dia de Campo – owners describe this place as a modern surf lodge, fish house, and raw bar.
 I describe it as modern Mexican food done right.
 For brunch, they serve burritos, clilaquiles, chile verde, hanger steak and chicken & churros.
 All of these have a surprising twist.

-- The Hook & Plow – the local California dishes serve in here include short rib hash, pear and burrata salad and roasted pork sandwich
+- The Hook & Plow – the local California dishes serve here include short rib hash, pear and burrata salad, and roasted pork sandwich

 - Palmilla Cocina Y Tequila – this establishment takes Mexican food to the next level and serves dishes such as crab benedict, mole negro enchiladas, and salchichon scramble